jruels/microservices-k8s/labs/Tilt.md

 **So, once you’ve run `tilt up`, you can focus on your code and let Tilt continuously react to your changes without worrying if they’re the “right” type of changes.**

 This has other benefits: for example, when you run `tilt up`, Tilt won’t re-deploy any already running and up-to-date services.

-## Launching the Web UI

-In your terminal window running `tilt demo`, press `(Spacebar)`.
-Tilt will open your default browser to the Tilt UI.
-(Or navigate there directly in your preferred browser using the URL from the terminal.)

 ## Resource Overview